-Locally this month, we have confirmed that Goose Spit, Air Force Beach, Shingle Spit, Mansons Landing, and Smelt Bay are all positive sites for Pacific sand lance.
+Last November/December, we confirmed that Goose Spit, Air Force Beach, Shingle Spit, Mansons Landing, and Smelt Bay are all positive sites for Pacific sand lance.
 In addition, Pacific sand lance eggs have recently been found at Kye Bay.

 We can confirm a beach is positive for forage fish in a variety of ways: